Paul Pelosi bodycam video shows moment intruder attacks 82-year-old

 Prosecutors have charged 42-year-old David DePape in connection with the attack.

-The footage shows two San Francisco police officers arriving at the address to find Mr Pelosi, dressed in a shirt and underwear, and an intruder, identified by authorities as Mr DePape, wrestling with a hammer near the front door.
+The footage shows two San Francisco police officers arriving at the address to find Mr Pelosi, dressed in a shirt and underwear, and an intruder, identified by authorities as Mr DePape, both clutching a hammer near the front door.

 “What’s going on man,” one of the officers asks.

+“Everything’s good,” the suspect replies, as both men have one hand on the hammer.

-The same officer calls on the intruder to drop the hammer, who refused to do so.
+The same officer shouts at the intruder to “drop the hammer”.

 Mr DePape then swings the hammer wildly at Mr Pelosi, who collapses to the ground just out of view.

-The two officers then rush into the home as Mr DePape stands over Mr Pelosi, seemingly attempting to deliver more blows.
+The two officers then rush into the home and apprehend Mr DePape, who is standing over Mr Pelosi, seemingly attempting to deliver more blows.

-Mr Pelosi can be seen lying unconscious on the ground.
+Mr Pelosi can be seen lying, groaning on the ground.
+He sustained serious head injuries and spent six nights in hospital.

+Mr DePape has pleaded not guilty to all state charges in the case, including attempted murder, assault with a deadly weapon and elder abuse.
+He also pleaded not guilty to federal charges of assaulting an immediate family member of a federal official and attempted kidnapping of a federal officer for the alleged home invasion.

 The attack on the eve of the November midterm elections sparked lurid conspiracy theories, and came after warnings of a “heightened threat” from domestic extremists.